The History of Grace Ministries

 2009-2019 – Greg led more than 100 people, mostly teens and young adults, on strategic short-term mission trips to Guyana.
 Conducted evangelistic crusades, vacation Bible schools, youth camps, agriculture projects, building projects, community outreach and leadership training.
 Hundreds led to Christ and baptized during this period.

-July 2018 – First Linked Youth Camp held in Whitewater Village and led by Kristen Kilpatrick and Katy Denton, the first staff members joining Grace Ministries.
+July 2018 – First Linked Youth Camp held in Whitewater Village.
 Teenagers came from 6 villages.
 29 were saved and 9 baptized during the camp week.
 The youth camp in Whitewater revived the dream and vision of Greg from nearly 20 years prior – as an opportunity to create a gospel movement among the youth of Guyana.